opendcs/opendcs/docs/source/reservoir-evaporation-algorithm.rst

 * Coming Soon - Secchi Depth
 * Coming soon - Max Temperature Depth

-**Important Timezone Notes:**
+**Important Notes:**

-* In the Computation Properties, make sure to set your aggregateTimeOffset to your timezoneOffset in the form "8 hours"
+* Make sure to set your aggregateTimeOffset to your timezoneOffset in the form "8 hours"
 * Always set your aggregateTimeZone to "ETC/GMT"

     .. image:: ./media/resources/algorithms/im-042-ResEvap-Properties.jpg
        :alt:  ResEvap Properties
        :width: 600

+* When setting Zero_elevation property, check the rating table to find the exact and correct Zero_elevation.
+* This algorithm Requires that a rating table exist within your CWMS data base for the area of your reservoir with rating id test to "FTPK.Elev;Area.Linear.Step".
+* This algorithm Requires that a set of Water Temperature profiles exist with the WtpTsid format of "FTPK-Lower-D000,0m.Temp-Water.Inst.1Day.0.Rev-NWO-Evap-test".
+* Thermal diffusivity coefficient is a unitless scaling factor applied to the computed thermal diffusivity.
+  Lower values will reduce temperature transfer between layers.
+Adjust this value down if deeper water layers warm too quickly or up if they are warming too slowly.
+The default value is 1.2 with a recommended range of 0.5-2.0.

+The following tables detail the Inputs,Outputs, and Properties for the ResEvap algorithm.

 **Inputs**